think-privacy/ThinkPrivacy/_posts/2019-09-27-social-media.md

 author: thinkprivacy
 ---

-Social media doesn't have to violate your privacy and the services below put you in control of your data and what is public or private.
+Social media companies, like other Big Tech organizations want to use your posts to generate income through advertisers.
+You don't have to turn over your personal information to stay in touch with friends and family.

 <p><strong>Use Instead Of:</strong> Facebook, Twitter, Instagram, Snapchat.</p>